 Prior to the Offering, there has been no public market for the Company's Common Stock.
-The initial public offering price will be determined by negotiation between the Company and the Representatives.
-Among the factors to be considered in determining the initial public offering price will be the future prospects of the Company and its industry in general, revenues, earnings and certain other financial and operating information of the Company in recent periods and the price-earnings ratios, price-revenues ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to those of the Company.
-The estimated initial public offering price range set forth on the cover page of this Preliminary Prospectus is subject to change as a result of market conditions and other factors.
+The initial public offering price was determined by negotiation between the Company and the Representatives.
+Among the factors considered in determining the initial public offering price were the future prospects of the Company and its industry in general, revenues, earnings and certain other financial and operating information of the Company in recent periods and the price-earnings ratios, price-revenues ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to those of the Company.